 - allows for adding and removing hardware or software as needed

-PCs trace their history back to the 1970s when a man named Ed Roberts began to sell computer kits based on a microprocessor chip designed by Intel.
+Initially, computers were huge, taking up large rooms with attached terminals allowing access by multiple users.
+In the 1970s, a man named Ed Roberts began to sell computer kits based on a microprocessor chip designed by Intel.
 Roberts called his computer the Altair 8800 and sold the unassembled kits for $395.
 Popular Electronics ran a story about the kit in its January 1975 issue, and to the surprise of just about everyone, the kits became an instant hit.
-Thus, the era of the personal computer began [sources: Cerruzi, Lasar].
+Thus, the era of the personal computer began [source: Lasar].

 In this article, we'll look inside the PC to find out about its parts and what they do.
 We'll also check out the basic software used to boot and run a PC.
 Then, we'll cover mobile PCs and examine the future for PC technology.